mesosphere/dcos-docs-site/pages/docs/1.10/security/add-user-script/index.md

 ---
+layout: layout.pug
-post_title: Adding Users Manually
+title: Adding Users Manually
-menu_order: 4
+menuWeight: 4
 ---

 You can add users to your DC/OS cluster from a terminal by using the `dcos_add_user.py` script.
 This script is included by default with your DC/OS installation.